 Getting to know the vehicle

 Every car is different.
 Help your teen get settled before they leave the lot to limit distractions down the road.
-In case of an emergency, make sure they know where any supplies are.
-It’s a good idea to store a spare tire if possible, a flashlight and first aid kit.
+In case of an emergency, make sure they know where any emergency supplies are.
+It’s a good idea to store a spare tire, a flashlight and first aid kit.
 They might roll their eyes at you, but make sure they know how to use the GPS system and set up hands free calling for emergency calls.

 Obeying the rules of the road

 Driving classes go over A LOT of instructions.
 Some information might have been forgotten.
 Review signage and laws anytime your teenager is a passenger in your vehicle as a mini quiz session.
-When bad weather is predicted (which is often in the Midwest), drive together to review how to handle heavy downpours and black ice.
+When bad weather is predicted (which is often in the Midwest), drive together to review how to handle heavy downpours, black ice, fog, and driving at night.

 Driving in a rural area means there are even more signs and rules than in your average community.
 Make sure your child knows these additional safe driving tips in case they are unfamiliar with farm or harvest season signage.

 As a driver yourself, you know there are limitless distractions when driving.
 The statistics for distracted teen drivers are astounding – “Driver distraction is responsible for more than 58% of teen crashes.”
-See more statistics about distracted driving in this Rural Mutual blog.
+Driving distractions can include texting, talking on a cell phone, eating, looking at social media, or anything that requires taking your eyes off the road.

 A lot of parents set up reward systems for good behavior, so why not do the same thing for good driving?
 Ask your Rural Agent how your teen can be rewarded by being a good student and/or being a good driver.